marianesfg/dotnet-api-docs.pt-br/includes/migration-guide/retargeting/msbuild/resolveassemblyreference-task-now-warns-dependencies-with-wrong-architecture.md

-### <a name="resolveassemblyreference-task-now-warns-of-dependencies-with-the-wrong-architecture"></a>Tarefa ResolveAssemblyReference agora avisando sobre as dependências com arquitetura incorreta
+### <a name="resolveassemblyreference-task-now-warns-of-dependencies-with-the-wrong-architecture"></a>A tarefa ResolveAssemblyReference agora avisa sobre dependências com arquitetura incorreta

 |   |   |
 |---|---|